Central Vermont Solid Waste Management District

 Shop Smart:

-3. Choose these qualities:
+2. Choose items with these qualities:

 • Made of natural, recycled or recyclable materials